Lifestyle and home remediesBy Mayo Clinic staff

-- Steam your sinus cavities.
-Drape a towel over your head as you breathe in the steam from a bowl of hot water.
-Keep the steam directed toward your face.
+- Moisten your sinus cavities.
+Drape a towel over your head as you breathe in the vapor from a bowl of hot water.
+Keep the vapor directed toward your face.
 Or take a hot shower, breathing in the warm, moist air.
 This will help ease pain and help mucus drain.

 - Apply warm compresses to your face.
 Place warm, damp towels around your nose, cheeks and eyes to ease facial pain.

 - Rinse out your nasal passages.
-Use a specially designed squeeze bottle (Sinus Rinse, others), bulb syringe or neti pot to rinse your nasal passages.
+Use a specially designed squeeze bottle (Sinus Rinse, others) or neti pot to rinse your nasal passages.
 This home remedy, called nasal lavage, can help clear your sinuses.
-If you make your own rinse, use water that's distilled, sterile, previously boiled and cooled, or filtered using a filter with an absolute pore size of 1 micron or smaller to make up the irrigation solution.
-Also be sure to rinse the irrigation device after each use with similarly distilled, sterile, previously boiled and cooled, or filtered water and leave open to air dry.
+If you make your own rinse, use water that's contaminant-free — distilled, sterile, previously boiled and cooled, or filtered using a filter with an absolute pore size of 1 micron or smaller — to make up the irrigation solution.
+Also be sure to rinse the irrigation device after each use with contaminant-free water and leave open to air-dry.

 - Sleep with your head elevated.
 This will help your sinuses drain, reducing congestion.